Srikakulam: Culture and tourism

-The Arasavalli Sun temple is the abode of Sun god, the idol of the temple was installed by sage Kasyapa's and is one of the two sun temples in the country.
+The Arasavalli Sun temple is the abode of Sun god, the idol of the temple was installed by Lord Indra and is one of the two sun temples in the country.

 Education

 The primary and secondary school education is imparted by government, aided and private schools of the School Education Department of the state.
 The medium of instruction followed by different schools are English and Telugu.

 Transport

 The Andhra Pradesh State Road Transport Corporation operates bus services from Srikakulam bus station.
 National Highway 16 (India), a part of Golden Quadrilateral highway network, bypasses the city.

 Srikakulam Road railway station(station code:CHE) is an Indian railway station in Amudalavalasa near to Srikakulam town of Andhra Pradesh.
 It lies on the Khurda Road-Visakhapatnam section of Howrah-Chennai main line and is administered under Waltair railway division of East Coast Railway zone.

+The Government of Andhra Pradesh is planning to build Srikakulam Airport here.

 Sports

 International athletes like Karnam Malleswari (weightlifting) and Korada Mrudula (running, 400 m) are from Srikakulam.
 Kodi Ram Murthy Stadium near Govt.
 Degree College is a multi-purpose sporting facility in the town.
 In 1991, an unofficial cricket match was played between Sunil Gavaskar XI and Kapil Dev XI with both the legends being a part of the game as well.
 The only swimming pool (maintained by SAAP) is located in Santhinagar.